In this article, I will talk about the Linux commands often used by middleware administrators or Sysadmin daily.

 Escape character is '^]'.

 If you see “Connected” then that confirms there is nothing wrong with connectivity/firewall.
-However, if you see connection failed then you know, there is something like a firewall blocking your connection.
+However, if you see a connection fail, then you know there is something like a firewall blocking your connection.

 Tracing connection details

-This may not be used all the time but extremely helpful when you have a latency issue or just want to find out the connection path between your server to the destination.
+This may not always be used, but it is extremely helpful when you have a latency issue or just want to find out the connection path between your server and the destination.

 Below example is to show the network path from my server to geekflare.com